tnguruve/InstagramClone2/README.md

 - [x] User can log in and log out of his or her account.
 - [x] The current signed in user is persisted across app restarts.
 - [x] User can take a photo, add a caption, and post it to "Instagram".
+- [x] User can view the last 20 posts submitted to "Instagram".
+- [x] The user should switch between different tabs - viewing all posts (feed view), compose (capture photos form camera) and profile tabs (posts made) using fragments and a Bottom Navigation View.
+(2 points)
+- [x] User can pull to refresh the last 20 posts submitted to "Instagram".

 ## Video Walkthrough